coolerchaith/seqcappop_scripts/README.md

 The main command to use is GenerateScripts.py, which will create the required folders and generate a .sh file, which can then be run in the console to complete the pipeline.

+It is highly recommended to have only the samples you are going to be processing in your clean reads folder, or make a new folder and only include those samples.
+Otherwise, the script will assume that each sample in the clean reads folder is going to be analyzed.

 The command accepts the arguments